BE SPIRITUALLY MINDED

-Fourth, to be spiritually minded is walking by faith and not by sight.
+Fourth, it is walking by faith and not by sight.

-Being spiritually minded is not denying physical realities but refusing to submit to them or to let them dominate, rule or control you.
+Being spiritually minded is not denying physical realities but refusing to submit to them or allow them to dominate, rule, or control you.

-You are spiritually minded when you choose to be influenced, dominated or controlled by spiritual truths of God’s Word rather than by physical realities – what you can see, hear, smell, taste, feel or touch in the natural.
+You are spiritually minded when you choose to be influenced, dominated, or controlled by spiritual realities (the truths of God’s Word) rather than by physical realities (what you can see, hear, smell, taste, feel or touch in the natural).

-Although the presence of the Holy Spirit in your born-again spirit produces and makes available to you the peace of God, yet you may never get to experience, enjoy and manifest it in your mind, emotions and body if you allow physical realities to influence, dominate and control you.
+Although the presence of the Holy Spirit in your born-again spirit produces and makes available to you the peace of God.
+Yet, you may never get to experience, enjoy, and manifest it in your mind, emotions, and body if you allow your physical realities to influence, dominate and control you.

-The Lord Jesus was able to sleep well in the sinking boat in spite of the tempest because He was not dominated by the physical realities – things that were happening in the physical realm.
+The Lord Jesus was able to sleep well in the sinking boat despite the storm because He was not dominated by His physical realities – things happening in the physical realm.

-On the other hand, His disciples were restless, fearful and fretful because they were dominated by the physical realities – the things they could see, hear or feel in the natural.
+On the other hand, His disciples were restless, fearful, and fretful because they were dominated by their physical realities – the things they could see, hear or feel in the natural.

-Similarly, in spite of being surrounded by the aggressive Syrian army with horses and chariots, yet Elisha was not restless, fearful or fretful like his servant with him because he was spiritual minded; he could see beyond the natural.
+Similarly, despite being surrounded by the aggressive Syrian army with horses and chariots, Elisha was not restless, fearful, or fretful like his servant because he was spiritually minded; he could see beyond the natural.

-Until your spiritual eyes are opened to see who you are now in Christ and what you now have in and through Jesus Christ; you also will remain restless, fearful and fretful in the face of every challenge or opposition in life.
+Until your spiritual eyes are opened to see who you are now in Christ and what you currently have in and through Jesus Christ, you will remain restless, fearful, and fretful in the face of every challenge or opposition in life.

-On the eve of His trial and crucifixion, the Lord Jesus Christ disclosed to His disciples the secret of experiencing peace or tranquility in the midst of any storm in life.
+On the eve of His trial and crucifixion, the Lord Jesus Christ disclosed to His disciples the secret of experiencing peace or tranquility amid any storm in life.

 1 “Let not your heart be troubled; you believe in God, believe also in Me.